 Forms of Employee Ownership

 It is the most common form of ownership that businesses practice.
-The stock of the company is open for all.
-Any individual from society or community, including employees, can hold stock in the company.
+Here, the stocks of the company are available for all.
+Therefore, any individual from society including employees can hold stock in the company.

-The workers own the companies shares and appoint the board of directors among themselves.
-The crucial decision making in the organization is taken by the workers jointly.
+The workers own the company’s shares and appoint the board of directors among themselves.
+The crucial decision-making in the organization is taken by the workers jointly.

 It is an autonomous business model where the employees get actual holding in the business.
-It involves a relatively low set-up cost.
-The companies gains and losses directly affect the workers, so they strive to work most desirably.
+Besides, it involves a relatively low set-up cost.

 Employee Stock Ownership Plans(ESOPS)